tigera-solutions/cc-eks-egress-gw/modules/module-9-egw-elastic-ip.md

    ```

 The response will be some public IP address mapped from AWS to route traffic to your node.
 It's ephemeral and can change at any moment.

-3. Look into the terminal connected to the test host.
-The packets captured with `tcpdump` shows the egress gateway IP address as source IP for the incoming packets.

 You can stop the pod of using the egress gateway by removing the annotation previously done.

 ```bash